Aidurber/react-picky/README.md

 * `allSelectedPlaceholder` - Default "%s selected" where %s is the number of items selected.
 This gets used when all options are selected.
 * `selectAllText` - Default "Select all", use this to override "Select all" text from top of dropdown when included with `includeSelectAll`.
 * `renderSelectAll` - Used for rendering a custom select all
+* `defaultFocusFilter` - If set to true, will focus the filter by default when opened.

 ## Custom rendering